1. Conflict of interest procedure policy

 e. any other determination deemed appropriate in the circumstances.

-It is up to Council (including the Chair) to censor Councillors not declaring their Interests.
+It is up to RACGP Board (including the Chair) to censor RACGP Board members not declaring their Interests.
 This requirement is informed by legal obligations, and clause 69(j) of the Constitution.

 It is up to the chairs of Faculty Boards or advisory committees to censor members not declaring their Interests.